libris/swepubanalys/src/main/resources/client/README.md

 #### CSS modules
 Components are styled using CSS modules using the Webpack css-loader (https://github.com/webpack/css-loader) to avoid conflicting class-names.
 We use them the following way:

-Add CSS modules to the data object of a component by doing a require using the "modules" query parameter.
+Require a .css-file using the "modules" query parameter.
 ```
 var styles = require('!!style!css?modules!./MyCSSModules.css');
 ```